-The action results in the capture and mortality of an average of seven Central South Pacific green sea turtle per year.
-The maximum 5-year running average is 10 turtles with 10 mortalities per year.
-At the 2022 projected abundance levels (420,939 individuals), incidentally capturing and killing an average of 10 Central South Pacific green sea turtles per year constitutes death of 0.0024% of the population.
-If captures remain the same as the population declines, the fishery would incidentally capture and kill 0.024% of the population in 40 years, which we consider to be a worst-case scenario, as capture rates are likely to decline if the population declines by 90% over this time period as predicted from a 5.8% per year decline.
-Assuming the population declines include the historic impact of the ASLL, removing the fishery would result in population declines of between 5.78 to 5.8% with the lower rate of decline representative of the worst case scenario described above (i.e. 5.8% - 0.024%), which is well within the 95% CI for our estimate of the rate of the population decline (-7.6% to -3.9%) and would not be statistically detectable given our predictive capabilities.
+The action results in the capture of 19.2 and mortality of 18 Central South Pacific green sea turtles per year based on the maximum 5-year running average.
+At the 2022 projected abundance levels (420,939 individuals), the level of mortality constitutes death of 0.0043% of the population.
+If captures remain the same as the population declines, the fishery would incidentally capture and kill 0.044% of the population in 40 years, which we consider to be the most conservative reasonable scenario, as 1) capture rates are likely to decline if the population declines by 90% over this time period as predicted from a 5.8% per year decline and 2) this assumes all captures are Central South Pacific green turtles.
+Assuming the population declines include the historic impact of the ASLL, removing the fishery would result in population declines of between 5.7929 to 5.798% with the lower rate of decline representative of the population growth rate over 40 years.
+These values are well within the 95% CI for our estimate of the rate of the population decline (-7.6% to -3.9%).

+A power analysis indicates more than 150,000 years of data would be required to detect this difference and therefore the difference is not statistically detectable given our predictive capabilities.
 Thus, the trajectory of the population is not substantially changed by the removal of mortalities from the ASLL fishery.
-Because Central

-South Pacific green sea turtle abundance will not be substantially impacted by the proposed action, we are reasonably certain it will not cause material changes having biological consequences to the species' numbers, reproduction, or distribution.
+Because Central South Pacific green sea turtle abundance will not be substantially impacted by the proposed action, we are reasonably certain it will not cause material changes having biological consequences to the DPS' numbers, reproduction, or distribution.
 In accordance with Section 1.3.1 (Jeopardy Analyses) above, NMFS does not anticipate the ASLL fishery will reduce appreciably the likelihood of the survival or recovery of Central South Pacific green sea turtles in the wild by reducing their reproduction, numbers, or distribution.

-5.4 Southwest Pacific Green Sea Turtle
+5.3 Southwest Pacific Green Sea Turtle

 As described in the Status of Listed Resources, the Southwest Pacific green sea turtle is listed as threatened and nesting occurs in many islands throughout their range, but only two nesting areas (Raine Island and Heron Island) have long-term (>15 years) annual indices of nesting abundance.
-Total adult female abundance for this species is estimated at 83,058, based on this we estimate a total population size of 14,762,154 (range 10,137,513 to 23,139,940) individuals greater than one year old.
-The species is anticipated to be increasing in abundance (Seminoff et al. 2015).
+Total adult female abundance for this DPS is estimated at 83,058, based on this we estimate a total population size of 14,762,154 (range 10,137,513 to 23,139,940) individuals greater than one year old.
+The DPS is anticipated to be increasing in abundance (Seminoff et al. 2015).

 Southwest Pacific green turtles are exposed to a variety of natural threats both at their nesting beaches and in the open ocean.
-This species of green turtles are vulnerable to harvest throughout Australia and neighboring countries such as New Caledonia, Fiji, Vanuatu, Papua New Guinea, and Indonesia (Limpus 2009).
+This DPS of green turtles are vulnerable to harvest throughout Australia and neighboring countries such as New Caledonia, Fiji, Vanuatu, Papua New Guinea, and Indonesia (Limpus 2009).
 Nesting turtles are also vulnerable to the Queensland East Coast Trawl Fisheries and the Torres Strait Prawn Fishery, and to the extent they forage west of Torres Strait, they are also vulnerable to the northern prawn fishery.
 Total mortality of green turtles in fisheries bycatch is not known because there is not reliable reporting of threatened species bycatch in Australian commercial fisheries (Limpus 2009).